-What is a PLC course?
+What is a PLC Course / FE Course?

 Each course consists of typically eight modules, including work placement, a year-long programme of classroom learning coupled with applied practical learning.
 Students are assessed on assignments, research, placement and end of year exams.
 PLCs offer courses across a comprehensive range of career interests